|

 none of my clothes

 The judges for the 2005 competition were Michael Moore (Desoto, TX) and Charles Trumbull (Evanston, IL).
-To see their comments on the winning haiku, click the link for 2005 on the Judges' Commentary page.
+See the web page of comments from the judges.
+Here are the winning haiku:

 grandma's wake